lindenb/jbwa/README.md

 Motivation
 ----------
-[BWA 7.4][http://bio-bwa.sourceforge.net/] contains a small C [example][https://github.com/lh3/bwa/blob/master/example.c] for running *bwa-mem* as a library (bwamem-lite).
+BWA 7.4(http://bio-bwa.sourceforge.net/) contains a small C example(https://github.com/lh3/bwa/blob/master/example.c) for running *bwa-mem* as a library (bwamem-lite).
-I created some JNI bindings to see if I can bind the C bwa library to java and get the sam output that bwamem-lite.
+I created some JNI bindings to see if I can bind the C bwa library to java and get the same output than bwamem-lite.

 Example